 From Kusadasi the itinerary proceeds to Canakkale via Pergamum.
 Perched on a hilltop above the modern town of Bergama, the great acropolis of Pergamum is one of the most dramatic sights in Turkey.
 Pergamum was originally settled by the Aeolian Greeks in the 8th century BC.

 Near the mouth of the Dardanelles Straits lie the ruins of the legendary city of Troy, dating from approx. 3 600 BC.
 This is where Homer wrote the Illiad and the Odyssey and was where the decade-long Trojan War (13th century BC) was fought.
 North of the Dardanelles strait are cemetaries commemorating the thousands of soldiers killed in the battles fought over the Gallipoli Peninsula during World War I

-At the end of the tour we’ll spend 3 nights/4 days exploring Istanbul before returning to South Africa on 09 May 2020.
+At the end of the tour, we’ll spend 3 nights/4 days exploring Istanbul before returning to South Africa on 14 April 2022.